Jacoby & Meyers, LLP

 Rideshare Accidents

-As more and more people are utilizing the services of rideshare apps, such as Uber and Lyft, the reports of rideshare accidents has also increased.
+As more and more people are utilizing the services of rideshare apps, such as Uber and Lyft, the reports of rideshare accidents have also increased.
 Liability may be complex in these cases because the drivers for these companies are not employees of the company but independent contractors.
 An experienced personal injury lawyer can help you sort this out and pursue the compensation that you deserve for your injuries.

 Truck Accidents